mt467/w251-hw3/README.md

     #now inside the container
     python3 showcamera.py

-Now look at the camera and say cheese! vola!! the face images were in the w205-hw3 bucket:
+Then connected the camera and pointed at my face!
+Vola!! the face images were in the w205-hw3 bucket:

 ![bucket](bucket.png)